MaximMigutin/MaximMigutin.github.io/pages/expertise.md

 ---

 # **Expertise**
-This page gives an overview of my Data Science & Development toolbox.
-I typically use these technologies in my day-to-day work and in personal projects.
+This page gives an overview of my Data toolbox.
+It comprises Data Science & Data Engineering technologies.
+I typically use this stack in my day-to-day work and in  other projects as a consultant.

-My experience&expertise in Data Science comes from different industries and thus I'm familiar and comfortable with various instruments.
+My experience & expertise in Data comes from different industries and thus I'm familiar and comfortable with various instruments.

-Here are the main domain areas and frameworks that constitute to my scientific&technological stack:
+Here are the main domain areas and frameworks that constitute to my scientific & technological stack:

+* **Data storage systems**
+  * PostgreSQL, MS SQL Server, MySQL, ClickHouse
+* **ETL tools & Orchestration**
+  * Airflow, Luigi
 * **Machine Learning**
   * Scikit-learn, Scipy, XGBoost, CatBoost, etc.
   * T-SNE, UMAP, PCA, k-Means, DBSCAN, etc.